• Skip to primary navigation

 What’s the best steak cut for salad?

-Flank steak, skirt steak, or sirloin are great choices.
-They cook quickly, take marinades (or in this case, the chimichurri!) well, and are flavorful.
-Just be sure to slice them thinly against the grain for tenderness.
+Flank, skirt, or sirloin work great – they cook fast, take to marinades well, and are flavorful.
+Just slice thinly against the grain for maximum tenderness.

 How do you make authentic chimichurri?